jdereg/json-io/user-guide.md

 JSON much faster.
 Keep in mind that you are working with Maps, Arrays, and primitives, not well typed DTOs.
 >#### `boolean`isForceMapOutputAsTwoArrays()
 >- [ ] Returns`true`if set to force Java Maps to be written out as two parallel arrays, once for keys, one array for values.
 The default is`false.`
->#### `WriteOptions`forceMapOutputAsTwoArrays(`boolean forceMapOutputAsTwoArrays`)
+>#### `WriteOptionsBuilder`forceMapOutputAsTwoArrays(`boolean forceMapOutputAsTwoArrays`)
 >- [ ] Sets the boolean 'forceMapOutputAsTwoArrays' setting.
 If Map's have String keys they are written as normal JSON objects.
 With this setting enabled, Maps are written as two parallel arrays.
-Returns`WriteOptions`for chained access.

 ### Floating Point Options
 Although the JSON spec does not support Nan and Infinity, it can be convenient to allow it in the JSON, and have